g0bel1n/swarmpy/README.md

 # SWARMPY 🐜

-Swarmpy is a (will be) a Python 3.10 framework to solve some discrete and combinatorial NP-Hard problems in Machine Learning worklows.
+Swarmpy is (will be) a Python 3.10 framework to solve some discrete and combinatorial NP-Hard problems in Machine Learning worklows.

 First application is on feature selection.
 The main contribution is to go beyond limited univariate selections.
 One should keep in mind that :